 top of page

-Dimensional Memorandum (DM)– The Framework of Reality
+The Framework of Reality

 For centuries, humanity has sought to understand the true nature of reality.
 Science and philosophy have attempted to describe the fundamental structure of the universe, yet contradictions, paradoxes, and unresolved anomalies have persisted.

-The Dimensional Memorandum Framework is the missing key—a unified theory that integrates physics, cosmology, quantum mechanics, consciousness, propulsion, medical advancements, and energy technologies into a single, coherent model.
+The Dimensional Memorandum (DM) Framework is the missing key—a unified theory that integrates physics, cosmology, quantum mechanics, consciousness, propulsion, medical advancements, and energy technologies into a single, coherent model.
 It provides structured explanations for the Big Bang, black holes, quantum entanglement, dark matter, dark energy, and even the fundamental nature of time, perception, and technological advancements.

 What?